By Tim Lambert

 The Arabs burned the library of Alexandria

 This is very unlikely to be true.
-In ancient times there was a great library at Alexandria in Egypt.
+In ancient times there was a great library in Alexandria in Egypt.
 According to the story when the Arabs conquered Egypt in 640 AD Caliph Omar ordered all the books in the library to be burned.
 They supplied fuel for the saunas for 6 months (a quite fantastic figure).
 However, the story was not written down till the late 12th century more than 500 years late.
 If it is true why did nobody at the time write about it?.
 It is now believed that the library of Alexandria expired long before the Arab conquest.

 There was once a female Pope called Pope Joan

 This is almost certainly a myth.
 According to the story a female Pope reigned for more than 2 years from 855 to 858.
 (In reality, Leo IV reigned from 847 to 855 and Benedict III reigned from 855 to 888.
 There was a gap of only a few weeks between them).
 However, the first mention of a female Pope was 200 years after she is supposed to have reigned.
 If the story is true why did nobody write about it at the time?
 It would have caused a sensation throughout Europe so why did nobody mention it at the time?

 King John signed the Magna Carta